maxhbr/LDBcollector/md/LGPL-2.0-only.md

                         "LGPL-2.0-only"
                     ],
                     "__impliedId": "LGPL-2.0-only",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per SPDX.org, this license was released June 1991.
+                                "Per SPDX.org, this license was released June 1991.
 This license has been\nsuperseded by LGPL v2.1\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [